Improving economic opportunities to rural communities through broadband access

 Mark Pearson

-Mark Pearson, Interstate Coordinator for Broadband, is based out of Austin, Texas, and joined Communities Unlimited in 2004.
+Mark Pearson, Broadband Coordinator, is based in Austin, Texas, and joined Communities Unlimited (CU) in 2004.
+Working across CU’s seven-state footprint, Mark helps expand broadband access in underserved communities.

 Broadband Technical Assistance Provider